Speech Therapy Treatments For Dyslexia In Kids

 What Causes Dyslexia?

-There are few known definitive causes of dyslexia, but there are some observed risk factors that may increase the chances of a child becoming dyslexic.
+However, there are some risk factors that might increase the chances that your child becomes dyslexic.

 Genetics is one of the most likely factors influencing whether a child will have dyslexia or not.